The Standard Model as an Effective Field Theory: Basics of EFT

 Calculating higher order corrections to the matching results can also be directly determined using standard Feynman diagram techniques.
 Conversely, a naive path integral approach to integrating out a field can be practically limited to leading order calculations.
 Determining higher order perturbative matching corrections is straightforward in the case of SM singlet fields in a UV sector.
-The required loop corrections are only present on the left or the right hand side of Eqn.~\ref{matching} due to the different symmetry groups of the SM and the UV sector in this case.
-Alternatively, when UV field content integrated out is charged under the SM gauge groups, loop corrections in the EFT and in the full theory (on both sides of Eqn.~\ref{matching}) are required at each order in perturbation theory.
+The required loop corrections are only present on the left or the right hand side of Eq.~\ref{matching} due to the different symmetry groups of the SM and the UV sector in this case.
+Alternatively, when UV field content integrated out is charged under the SM gauge groups, loop corrections in the EFT and in the full theory (on both sides of Eq.~\ref{matching}) are required at each order in perturbation theory.
 The $S$ matrix elements are calculated to higher orders in perturbation theory in the full theory and the EFT.
 UV divergences are canceled by counterterms dictated by the subtraction and regularization scheme chosen.
 IR divergences and constant terms cancel in the matching calculations, and the Wilson coefficients are then determined to the desired order by the UV physics removed from the EFT.
 Higher order terms in the operator expansion (which is usually referred to as the non-perturbative expansion of the EFT in the literature) can also be determined using these techniques, and mixed perturbative and non-perturbative contributions.
+For a sample of excellent examples of matching see Ref.~\cite{Manohar:2003vb,Dawson:2012di,Henning:2014wua,Gorbahn:2015gxa,Brehmer:2015rna,Freitas:2016iwx,Dawson:2015oha,Chen:2014xwa,Chen:2017hak,Dawson:2017vgm}.